Frequently Asked Questions

 Is there a deadline for filing for financial aid?

-Students can apply no sooner than January 1st and no later than June 30th for the upcoming academic year.
+Students can apply no sooner than October 1st of the current year and no later than June 30th of the upcoming academic year.

 Why do I have to answer question 23 about drug convictions?